opnfv/barometer/docs/release/userguide/feature.userguide.rst

     $ git clone https://gerrit.opnfv.org/gerrit/barometer

-Install the build dependencies
+Install the build dependencies, and to install collectd as a service:

 .. code:: bash

-    $ ./src/install_build_deps.sh
+    $ ./src/build_base_machine.sh

+This will install all the collectd dependencies, it will also install collectd as a service and the base install directory will be '/opt/collectd'.

+Sample configuration files can be found in '/opt/collectd/etc/collectd.conf.d'

-To install collectd as a service and install all it's dependencies:
+To install collectd as a service without it's dependencies:

 .. code:: bash